majedelhelou/majedelhelou.github.io/_pages/cv.md

   - /resume
 ---

-For my resume, please contact me by email for an up-to-date version.
+For my résumé, please contact me by email for an up-to-date version.